 Although, there’s no need to be discouraged as a prepaid card can easily make a suitable alternative.
 There are many different varieties of prepaid cards that you can choose, however, the one you’ll need should come with a banking account which can be used much like a debit card.

 Compared to a debit card, a prepaid card needs to be loaded with money before you can use it to spend in shops or online.
 This can be done through your wages, by using a PayPoint or via a bank transfer.
 There is no overdraft facility attached to a prepaid account which can help to prevent overspending.

-With Suits Me, you’ll have access to online banking and our mobile banking app.
+With Suits Me®, you’ll have access to an online account and our mobile app.
 Here, you’ll be able to manage your payments and set up standing orders and direct debits, withdraw cash from an ATM and receive our contactless Mastercard debit card.

 Additionally, we have an exclusive cashback reward programme which gives you a percentage back on the money you spend with our retailer partners.
-You’ll automatically receive the discounts you’ve made into your account at the end of the month.
+You’ll automatically receive the discounts you’ve made into your account.

 Opening a Suits Me® account takes less than ten minutes, and we don’t ask for proof of address to open one.
 All you will need is your national ID card or Passport to prove your identity.